Bee: Floral relationships

-Most bees are polylectic (generalist) meaning they collect pollen from a range of flowering plants, but some are oligoleges (specialists), in that they only gather pollen from one or a few species or genera of closely related plants.
-Specialist pollinators also include bee species which gather floral oils instead of pollen, and male orchid bees, which gather aromatic compounds from orchids (one of the few cases where male bees are effective pollinators).
-Bees are able to sense the presence of desirable flowers through ultraviolet patterning on flowers, floral odors, and even electromagnetic fields.
-Once landed, a bee then uses nectar quality and pollen taste to determine whether to continue visiting similar flowers.
+Most bees are generalists, collecting pollen from a range of flowering plants.
+Some are specialistss, gathering pollen only from one or a few species or genera of closely related plants.
+Some genera in Melittidae and Apidae are highly specialized for collecting plant oils as well as or instead of nectar; they mix the oils with pollen to feed their larvae.
+Male orchid bees in some species gather aromatic compounds from orchids, which is one of the few cases where male bees are effective pollinators.
+All bees are able to detect desirable flowers by recognizing ultraviolet patterning on flowers, and by floral odors.
+Bumblebees can in addition detect flowers' electromagnetic fields.
+Once landed, a bee uses nectar quality and pollen taste to determine whether to continue visiting similar flowers.

-In rare cases, a plant species may only be effectively pollinated by a single bee species, and some plants are endangered at least in part because their pollinator is also threatened.
-But, there is a pronounced tendency for oligolectic bees to be associated with common, widespread plants visited by multiple pollinator species.
-For example, the creosote bush in the arid parts of the United States southwest is associated with some 40 oligoleges.
+In rare cases, a plant species may only be effectively pollinated by a single bee species; some plants are endangered in part because their pollinator is threatened.
+Such specialist bees are however strongly associated with common, widespread plants visited by multiple pollinator species.
+For example, in the arid southwestern United States, the creosote bush (Larrea tridentata) supports more than forty bee species that specialize in collecting its pollen.

 As mimics and models

-Many bees are aposematically coloured, typically orange and black, warning of their ability to defend themselves with a powerful sting.
+Many bees are aposematically colored, typically orange and black, warning of their ability to defend themselves with a powerful sting.
 As such they are models for Batesian mimicry by non-stinging insects such as bee-flies, robber flies and hoverflies, all of which gain a measure of protection by superficially looking and behaving like bees.

-Bees are themselves Müllerian mimics of other aposematic insects with the same colour scheme, including wasps, lycid and other beetles, and many butterflies and moths (Lepidoptera) which are themselves distasteful, often through acquiring bitter and poisonous chemicals from their plant food.
-All the Müllerian mimics, including bees, benefit from the reduced risk of predation that results from their easily recognised warning coloration.
+Bees are themselves Müllerian mimics of other aposematic insects with the same color scheme, including wasps, lycid and other beetles, and many butterflies and moths (Lepidoptera) which are themselves distasteful, often through acquiring bitter and poisonous chemicals from their plant food.
+All the Müllerian mimics, including bees, benefit from the reduced risk of predation that results from their easily recognized warning coloration.

-Bees are also mimicked by plants such as the bee orchid which imitates both the appearance and the scent of a female bee; male bees attempt to mate (pseudocopulation) with the furry lip of the flower, thus pollinating it.
+Bees are mimicked by plants such as the bee orchid which imitates both the appearance and the scent of a female bee; male bees attempt to mate (pseudocopulation) with the furry lip of the flower, thus pollinating it.